winglechen/node-pinyin/README.md

 # node-pinyin

-A pinyin parse for nodejs
+A simple pinyin parser for nodejs

 ## installation